 - Permanent water mosquitoes − Permanent water mosquitoes lay their eggs directly on the water surface − either singly or in rafts.
 Populations of these grow as the season progresses in relation to the availability of breeding habitat, water, favorable weather conditions and food.
 Overwintering takes place as adults in protected areas of buildings, caves, etc., or in the larval form, depending on the species.
 Many of the species in this group do not venture far from their breeding sites.

 We have approximately 50 species of mosquitoes in Missouri.
 Among these, the life span ranges from less than a week to several months.
-Among all mosquitoes, it is only the female which "bites."
-She does so in order to obtain the blood meal she requires to lay viable eggs.
+Among all mosquitoes, it is only the female which "bites," and she does this when she needs to obtain the blood meal required to lay viable eggs.

 How Mosquito Species Multiply